IBM/aihwkit/docs/source/index.rst

 -----------

-In case you are using the *IBM Analog Hardware Acceleration Kit* for your research, please cite the `arXiv paper`_ that describes the toolkit:
+In case you are using the *IBM Analog Hardware Acceleration Kit* for your research, please cite the `AICAS21 paper`_ that describes the toolkit:

 .. note::

     Malte J. Rasch, Diego Moreda, Tayfun Gokmen, Manuel Le Gallo, Fabio Carta, Cindy Goldberg, Kaoutar El Maghraoui, Abu Sebastian, Vijay Narayanan.
-    "A flexible and fast PyTorch toolkit for simulating training and inference on analog crossbar arrays" (2021)
+    "A flexible and fast PyTorch toolkit for simulating training and inference on analog crossbar arrays", 2021 IEEE 3rd International Conference on Artificial Intelligence Circuits and Systems

     https://arxiv.org/abs/2104.02184